Skip to main content

 Governance With Continuous Signal

 Conviction voting through Gardens V2 lets community members continuously signal support for specific actions and proposals.
-Unlike traditional voting (one vote, one moment), conviction voting lets support accumulate over time — the longer you signal, the stronger your conviction weight.
-This means the community's priorities emerge organically from sustained engagement, not from snapshot votes.
+Unlike traditional voting (one vote, one moment), conviction-based signaling lets support accumulate over time - the longer you signal, the stronger your conviction grows.
+This means the community's priorities emerge organically from sustained engagement, not from periodic votes.

 Trust Based Payouts

 When work is verified and approved, payouts flow through transparent on-chain mechanisms.
-Cookie Jars handle small, frequent payments for daily operations.
-Vault yields fund larger initiatives.
+Cookie Jars handle frequent payments for regular operations (such as weekly payouts).
+Harvested vault yield creates a sustainable flow of funding after operators run the harvest and split flow.
 Hypercert sales reward high-impact work.
 Every transaction is auditable, and payout rules are defined by the community's governance configuration.

 Community Garden Engagement